DIDSR/sfrc/README.rst

    .. code-block::

       cd ..
-      bash +x demo_sfrc_run.sh 'test' 'sh' 47 # on sharp test data with 47 set as no. of processors bash +x demo_sfrc_run.sh 'test' 'sm' 47 #on smooth test data with 47 set as the no. of processors
+      bash +x demo_sfrc_run.sh 'CT' 'test' 'sh' 47 # on sharp test data with 47 set as no. of processors bash +x demo_sfrc_run.sh 'CT' 'test' 'sm' 47 #on smooth test data with 47 set as the no. of processors

 Apply trained UNet
 -------------------